-In Book 1 of The Analects, he sets about the monumental task of identifying and explaining these leadership qualities with this famous question that he asks (and answers) in the very first chapter: “Isn’t it the mark of a leader to go unacknowledged without letting it annoy you?”
+In Book 1 of the Analects, he sets about the monumental task of identifying and explaining these leadership qualities with this famous question that he asks (and answers) in the very first chapter: “Isn’t it the mark of a leader to remain unconcerned when others don’t recognize your talents?”

 His point, of course, is that as a leader you should persevere with your mission no matter what other people think of you and without any expectation of receiving any financial rewards or social recognition for it.
 Like one of Malcolm Gladwell’s outliers you should be willing to toil away in obscurity because you passionately believe in the value of your work and refuse to be discouraged by criticism from others.

 With this comment Confucius is possibly also referring to his own failure to achieve his lifelong dream of securing a senior official position that would enable him to restore China to the glory days of the early Zhou Dynasty.
 For all his great intelligence and learning, none of the feudal rulers Confucius visited in search of employment ever saw fit to recognize his talents by hiring him.
-Even his teachings only became popular hundreds of years after his death.
+Even his teachings only only gained widespread popularity hundreds of years after his death.

 In Chapter 8, Confucius goes on to identify seriousness of purpose as another key quality of a leader, because you will lack dignity and “a solid foundation for learning” without it.